-In such a case of hypertension, the pressure in the pulmonary arteries increases abnormally, it results in putting a lot of pressure on the right ventricle of the heart, causing it to expand in size.
-The right ventricle could gradually lose its ability to pump blood to lungs which is highly life-threatening.
+In such a case of hypertension, the pressure in the pulmonary arteries increases abnormally, which results in putting a lot of pressure on the right ventricle of the heart, causing it to expand in size.
+The right ventricle could gradually lose its ability to pump blood to the lungs which is highly life-threatening.

 Pulmonary Arterial Hypertension can occur in individuals of all ages.
 Usually much more common in young adults and is approximately twice as common in women as in men.

 - Irregular heart palpitations or strong, throbbing sensation in the chest

 - Passing out or frequent dizziness